truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 ##### Structured vs. unstructured data

-Structured data are data you can store in GCP databse service as Spanner, BigTable, SQL or Firestore.
+Structured data are data you can store in GCP databases such as Spanner, BigTable, SQL or Firestore.
 Indeed, when storing those data, you transform the unstructured input into a structured format, with rowkey, indexes and way to fetch the data easily.

 Unstructured data are all data that are basically in a binary file, which can not be queried immediatly.
-Cloud Storage is a perfec fit to store unstructured data, but their usage is limited.
+Cloud Storage is a perfect fit to store unstructured data, but their usage are limited.

-To transform unstructured data to structured data, you can use an ETL, such as Cloud Datapred, or Cloud DataFlow, or using an HBase cluster (provided by GCP) to transform the input data.
+To transform unstructured data to structured data, you can use an ETL, such as Cloud Dataprep, or Cloud DataFlow, or using an HBase cluster (provided by GCP) to transform the input data.

 ##### Strong vs. eventual consistency